 Periodontal disease and Arthritis are the most prevalent inflammatory diseases of the body known today.
 Plaque reduction to the rest of the body starts with good oral hygiene.

-A low salivary flow will cause plaque to stick to the teeth, tongue and surrounding oral tissue.
-When normal salivary function is absent in the mouth, proper removal or oral clearance of food debris is very low, this allows the plaque and bacterial biofilm time to adhere to the oral cavity.
-Dry mouth increases the plaque accumulation which results in an increase of bacterium (P. Gingivalis) that causes inflammation in the periodontium (bone that supports the teeth) and the surrounding bone and joints in those suffering from Arthritis.
+A low salivary flow will cause plaque to stick to the teeth, tongue, and surrounding oral tissue.
+When the normal salivary function is absent in the mouth, proper removal or oral clearance of food debris is very low, this allows the plaque and bacterial biofilm time to adhere to the oral cavity.
+Dry mouth increases the plaque accumulation which results in an increase of bacterium (P. Gingivalis) that causes inflammation in the periodontium (the bone that supports the teeth) and the surrounding bone and joints in those suffering from Arthritis.

 It is important for people suffering from Arthritis to have routine dental checkups and cleanings and to stay on top of their oral health.
 Periodontal disease is progressive and can be stabilized in the diseased state and maintained with proper oral health, to prevent further degradation of the bone and remain stable.
 Proper oral care includes:

 Lubricity is an odorless, flavorless, and colorless spray that is perfect for people who are overly sensitive to taste.
 Our Dry Mouth Spray also has Zero Calories, NO Gluten, NO Alcohol, NO Sugar, and is Vegan-Friendly!